VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 Example Responses:

 - “The game made me a bit competitive, which affected the way I gave feedback to have a better chance of winning the card game.”
-- “I think it was just a fun way to try your best at giving peer feedback.”
+- “I think it was just a fun way to try the best at giving peer feedback.”
 - “Its a very good game for peer feedback; we learn more and how to participate in group activities and get feedback from others to improve in learning a lot.”
 - “It’s a fun and unique way of motivating people to put effort in.
 I wasn’t thinking about it while giving feedback, but it did make me happy that I got a fun little reward for putting in the effort.”